its-pointless/gcc_termux/README.txt

 nothing complex just moving symlinks around

+19/11/2017
+r-cran package 3.4.2-1 uploading, should be working again... enabled openmp because i can. pforth 32 bit fix upload for testing. should get  updated scipy and numpy at some point hopefully soon

 11/11/2017
 rustc now working for x86_64 and i686.
 The bug with cargo on arm is also fixed.